durangoretro/web/docs/troubleshoot.md

 16/8, 20/10 or 28/14 for +/-) should ideally read out **between 4.75 and 5.25 volts**, although it should be fine with voltages
 _as low as 4.5 V_ (prototypes have been running OK at a mere 4.25 V, even less!).

 If measured voltage is way too low, and the power supply is trusted, check _resistance_ between the power pins (being careful with polarity!).
 Because of capacitors charging up, you won't get an instant reading; but it should _asymptotically_ lead to around **9-10 kOhm**.
+Any _unusually low_ value might be caused, in rare cases, by **C7** or **C6**.

 ## Power LED lights up, but no sound or picture